 I tend toward a Jungian-inspired perspective that we benefit from accepting and integrating all the myriad parts of ourselves from the delightful to the shadowy.
 But there are a few parts that are to be rejected.
 They do not come from wisdom within or the Divine, but from distortions of the human world.
-They are the messages of oppression that surrounds us, ancestral legacies of violence carried in our DNA, voices of hate and fear hijacking our minds.
+They are the messages of oppression that surrounds us, ancestral burdens of violence carried in our DNA, legacies of genocide and slavery living still in our institutions, voices of hate and fear hijacking our minds.
 These are to be cut out of our lives.

 We can become sculptuors liberating beauty from stone when we cut away these parts that disconnect us from the Greater Than to reveal our true form within.
 Like Attis, we then enter the eternal flow and find ourselves embraced by the Divine we seek to serve.

-The 48 – 24 hours before the June 3rd early morning new moon’s arrival is the optimal time for engaging in reflection and ritual to both celebrate our service and cut from our lives anything that separates us from the Greater Than in the past moonth.
+The 48 hours up to the the May 22nd new moon’s arrival is the optimal time for engaging in reflection and ritual to both celebrate our service and cut from our lives anything that separates us from the Greater Than in the past moonth.